adriantoddross/huntshowdown-soloevent/README.md

 I learned how to code using functional programming, so keeping my functions and variables immutable is something I obsess over.
 When referring to the state or player stats, I use Object.assign() I always make a copy, not a reference.

 ### 2. Reinforcing my understanding of array methods
-The .sort method is simple and powerful.
+The *.sort method* is simple and powerful.
 In this project, all columns in the table can be sorted and one of tidbits displayed in the Overview component uses the sort method too!
-I also finally had a real opportunity to use array .reduce:
+I also had an appropriate opportunity to use *array .reduce*:

 ``` js
  // Let's use a helper function to get the sum of whatever key/value pair we're looking for using .reduce.